BigRiceEater/food-restaurant-data/README.md

 # Restaurant JSON Data Server

 This file is served by the powerful [Typicode JSON Server](https://my-json-server.typicode.com/).
-The data here is pure fictional and any resemblence to real-life entities are purely a coincidences.
+The data here is pure fictional and any resemblence to real-life entities are purely coincidence.
 Images come directly from the free [Unsplash](https://unsplash.com/) Community.

 ## API